Columbus County Vehicle Impound Guide

 How to Find Your Vehicle

-- Reference your case number: When you call, provide your case number (if you have it) and any other identifying information to help them locate your vehicle quickly.
+- Reference your booking number: When you call the Sheriff's Office, having your booking number ready will help them locate your information more quickly.

 What You Need to Retrieve Your Vehicle